grantmacken/csv/README.md

-# csv xQuery Library module
+# yet another CSV xQuery Library module

-The <b>csv</b> library provides functions turn a csv file into an array of arrays
+The <b>csv</b> xQuery library provides functions turn a CSV file into an array of arrays.
 You can visualise the array of arrays as being like a spreadsheet.
 We have multiple records where each record is in a row and each record contains fields in field column.

+## Use Case

+I intend to use this library for handling downloaded CSV financial statements.

+## Convenience Functions

-The lib provides a simple mapping of the csv header line to the fields index integer So if we have a header named 'amount' we can 'sum' the amount feild column. e.g.
+The lib provides a simple mapping of the CSV header line to the fields index integer So if we have a header named 'amount' we can 'sum' the amount field column. e.g.

 ```